SidharthMudgil/competitive-programming/ANDROID.md

 #### Image Loading Library working
 > So generally we do not cancel tasks like downloading, or bitmap decoding even when we even don't want them and that causes slow loading.
 To overcome this problem image loading libraries like Glide and others are aware of the lifecycle of activity/fragment cancel all the tasks that are not visible and load only images that are visible to the user.
 Libraries know about the lifecycle because of the context passed.
 These libraries also sample the image, for example for an image view 200x200 the library will downsample 2000x2000 to 200x200 so we can get the image required by the view, It also helps with `OutOfMemoryError`.

+#### Grabage Collectorworking
+> Garbage collection is the process by which Android programs perform automatic memory management using several GC algorithm e.g Mark and Sweep.
+So whenever an android application is started, it creates one memory tree considering starting object as tree root.
+Root create some other objects which can have its reference directly or indirectly, Now other objects are intantiated from these objects resulting in chain of references forming a memory tree.
+>
+> The Garbage collector starts from the tree root and traverse to all the nodes and mark it as `currently in use`, all the unmarked objects are not in use and are eligible for garbage collection.
+>
+> Now in some cases there are some objects that are still unused but marked as used that results in memory leak.

 ## Android Testing
 Android testing is an integral part of the Android development process, By running tests we can check for app compatibility, performance, accessibility, and correction.